smallvictories/developers/README.md

 ----

 ## Using a Custom theme
 Custom themes are themes built by the SV community.
-By following the instructions included in the `README`, you can use these themes for your own SV sites.
+By following the instructions included in the `README` in each theme folder, you can use these themes for your own SV sites.
 You can also add your own further modifications to a Custom theme.

 ```
 .
 ├── themes-custom                  # custom themes
-│   ├── jdh-photo-theme            # generated files when creating a new SV site
+│   ├── jdh-photo-theme            # create a salon-style layout for images
+│   └── unstack                    # slideshow using scrolling and unsticking to reveal new images (based on smallvictori.es)
-│   └── unstack                    # compiled theme HTML when exporting an SV site
+│   └── portfolio                  # a multi-page portfolio
 .
 ```